 Around a quarter of the overall prison population (both adult and youth) go on to reoffend in the 12 months after release.
-Over 55% of prisoners who are serving sentences of less than 12 months will go on to reoffend.
+Similarly, there is a proven reoffending rate of over 57% among those who are released from short-term custodial sentences of less than 12 months.

 The economic and social cost of these reoffences is approximately £18 billion per year.

 In this blog, we'll discuss: